dashbird/logbird-public-web/content/docs/triggers/trigger-reponse-data-model.md

 </style>

 <br/>
 `source` Specifies a single log group that acts as the source of the event.
-An event can come either from a Cloudwatch log group or from your API logs.
+An event can come either from a CloudWatch log group or from your API logs.

 *Type*: Object